Comparator Circuits over Finite Bounded Posets: Abstract

 \section{Abstract}

-Comparator circuit model was originally introduced in \cite{MayrS92} (and further studied in \cite{Cook12}) to capture problems which are not known to be $\P$-complete but still not known to admit efficient parallel algorithms.
+The comparator circuit model was originally introduced in \cite{MayrS92} (and further studied in \cite{Cook12}) to capture problems that are not known to be $\P$-complete but still not known to admit efficient parallel algorithms.
 The class $\CC$ is the complexity class of problems many-one logspace reducible to the Comparator Circuit Value Problem and we know that $\NL \subseteq \CC \subseteq \P$.
-Cook {\em et al} \cite{Cook12} showed that $\CC$ is also the class of languages decided by polynomial size comparator circuits.
+Cook {\em et al.} \cite{Cook12} showed that $\CC$ is also the class of languages decided by polynomial size comparator circuit families.